Kremlin denies role in plane crash believed to have killed Russian mercenary leader Prigozhin

 Lukashenko said he previously warned Putin of "an impending assassination attempt on Prigozhin," according to Belta.
 Lukashenko told Belta he received "very serious information from the deepest sources" while on a recent trip to the United Arab Emirates and passed it on via the Russian ambassador in the UAE to Putin and the head of Russia's FSB security agency.

-Lukashenko later checked with Prigozhin, who confirmed Putin had warned him about the threat, according to Belta.
+Lukashenko later checked with Prigozhin, who confirmed Putin warned him about the threat, according to Belta.